A Renormalization Group Analysis of the Ising Model Coupled to Causal Dynamical Triangulations: Conclusion

 The addition of Ising spin degrees of freedom significantly increased the complexity of the truncation, making the fixed-point analysis more challenging.
 However, by leveraging symmetry and simplifying assumptions, we successfully identified physically relevant fixed points, providing further evidence that the Ising CFT can emerge in this setting.

 Future research could focus on extending this analysis to complementary regions of the parameter space (i.e. $g_6 \neq 0$) and exploring fixed points beyond the analytic reach of the current truncation.
 Numerical methods, in particular, could shed light on the existence of additional fixed points and their critical properties, providing a more comprehensive picture of the Ising-CDT model.
+The analysis could be further improved by adding higher order terms in the effective action, and by extending the truncation to also include multi-trace operators or operators with more than two C matrices.
+This would provide more quantitative results for the critical exponents.

 \acknowledgments

 We would like to thank John Wheater for reviewing and commenting on this manuscript.
 Ryan Barouki is supported by STFC studentship ST/W507726/1 and Davide Laurenzano is supported by STFC studentship ST/X508664/1.